CK-UBacc/203.2-Restaurant-Booking-System/README.md

 2. Install dependencies.

   There are two options for installing dependencies
-  1. run install-dependencies.bat after installing python
+  a. run install-dependencies.bat after installing python
-  2. ```bash
+  b. ```bash
      pip install flask, flask_sqlalchemy, flask_mail
      ```
 ## How to Use